 How to level tileable insulation screed

-How to level an insulation screed with leveling compound or tile adhesive?
+How to level an insulation screed with levelling compound or tile adhesive?

 Haven't laid screed yet?
 Discover a handy DIY system